 Making The Dough

-While the oven was warming up, Diana showed me how to make pizza dough with instant yeast.
-She said she typically would use yeast to make the dough rise but she uses the instant yeast method when she doesn't have time for the dough to rise or when she's cooking with children as they want to make pizzas NOW.
+While the oven was warming up, Diana showed me how to make crispy pizza dough with instant yeast.
+She said she typically would use active dry yeast to make the dough rise but she uses the instant yeast method when she doesn't have time for the dough to rise or when she's cooking with children as they want to make pizzas NOW.
+Using instant yeast speeds up the prep time.

 Today's easy pizza dough recipe included the following ingredients: